toml-lang/toml/toml.md

 Indentation is treated as whitespace and ignored.

 You don't need to specify all the super-tables if you don't want to.
-TOML creates all super-tables for you automatically, though they aren't defined right away.
+TOML knows how to do it for you.

 ```toml
 # [x] you